Sparse Network Estimation for Dynamical Spatio-temporal Array Models: A linear model

 for each $[m,n]\in \{1,\ldots,D\}$, then $\ar{\tilde W}$ with $\ar{\tilde W}_{i,j}=\tilde W_{[i,j]}$ is the array version appearing in \eqref{eq11}.

-We see that aggregating $\ar V$ over the spatial partition $ (\mathcal{S}_{m,n}) $ leads to a multi-dimensional SDDE as an approximate model for our data.
-Such models are mathematically easier to handle compared to the random field model \eqref{eq7}, see e.g. \cite{mao2007}.
-Especially, we can obtain a discrete time approximation to the solution \eqref{eq11} using an Euler scheme following \cite{buckwar2005}. \begin{thm_prop} Let $(t_k)_{k=-L}^{M}$ with $\Delta_t\coloneqq t_{k+1}-t_k>0$ denote a partition of $\mathcal{T}$.
-With $(\ar{w}_l)_{l=-L}^{-1}$ a sequence of weight matrices depending on the network function $w$, the solution $(\tilde {\tilde V}_k)_k$ to the forward Euler scheme
+Aggregating $\ar V$ over the spatial partition $ (\mathcal{S}_{m,n})_{m,n} $ leads to a multi-dimen\\-sional SDDE as an approximate model for our data.
+Such models are mathematically easier to handle compared to the random field model \eqref{eq7}, see \cite{mao2007}.
+Especially, we can obtain a discrete time approximation to the solution \eqref{eq11} using an Euler scheme following \cite{buckwar2005}.
+The proof is in \ref{sec:proofs}. \begin{thm_prop} Let $(t_k)_{k=-L}^{M}$ with $\Delta_t\coloneqq t_{k+1}-t_k>0$ denote a partition of $\mathcal{T}$.
+With $(\ar{w}_\ell)_{\ell=-L}^{-1}$ a sequence of weight matrices depending on the network function $w$, the solution $(\tilde {\tilde V}_k)_k$ to the forward Euler scheme